Gerald Brisco: World Wrestling Federation/Entertainment/WWE (1984–2020)

 On the May 18, 2000 episode of SmackDown!
 Brisco won his first WWF championship when he pinned a sleeping Crash Holly to win the perpetually contested Hardcore Championship.
 Crash regained the title on June 12 but Brisco was intent on regaining.
 He pursued Holly around New York City but ran afoul of John Shaft, who had agreed to protect Holly.
 Brisco eventually regained the title the following week with the aid of Pat Patterson in the midst of a match between Crash and his cousin, Hardcore Holly.

 As Patterson and Brisco celebrated the victory, Patterson poured champagne in Brisco's eyes then broke a second bottle over his head.
 He then pinned the (kayfabe) unconscious Brisco to win the Hardcore Championship.
 Patterson hid from Brisco in drag in the women's locker room, and, after Brisco pursued him into the locker room, Vince McMahon booked them in a Hardcore Evening Gown Match at the King of the Ring.
 In the course of the match, Holly interfered and pinned Patterson, regaining the title once again.

 On July 15, 2005, Brisco was inducted into the George Tragos/Lou Thesz Professional Wrestling Hall of Fame.
 He appeared at WrestleMania 23 in a party scene and also on the July 23, 2007 edition of RAW.
 On March 29, 2008, Brisco and his brother were inducted into the WWE Hall of Fame the night before WrestleMania XXIV in Orlando, Florida.
 In June 2009, Brisco suffered three strokes.
 Four months later, it was announced that Brisco would not be returning to his position as a road agent in WWE.
 In March 2010, Jerry Brisco did return to the WWE as a talent scout and recruiter for NXT.
 According to Jim Ross, on October 19, 2011, Brisco suffered another stroke, a minor one.
 During the Raw Reunion episode on July 22, 2019, Brisco pinned Pat Patterson off-screen backstage to win the WWE 24/7 Championship.
 He became the third person to win both the WWE Hardcore Championship and the WWE 24/7 Championship.
 He would soon after lose the title to Kelly Kelly.
 He was furloughed, along with many other WWE employees, on April 15, 2020, and was officially released on September 10.

 Personal life

-Brisco is married, he and his wife Barbara have two sons named Wesley (born 1983) who is also a professional wrestler, known as Wes Brisco, a former FCW Tag Team Champion and Joseph who is a grad student at USF Tampa.
-Brisco also co-owned a body shop with his brother Bill, and longtime partner Travis Allred, known as the Brisco Brothers Body Shop.
-Jack Brisco was also a partner in the business before his death in 2010.
-The Briscos were inducted into the Chickasaw Nation Hall Of Fame in June 2016.
-On August 11, 2018, Brisco was inducted into the NWHOF Florida Chapter as “Outstanding American.”
+Brisco and his wife Barbara have two sons: Wesley who is also a professional wrestler best known for his tenures in former WWE developmental territory Florida Championship Wrestling (FCW), and Total Nonstop Action Wrestling (TNA), and Joseph who is a graduate student at the University of South Florida.
+Brisco also co-owned a body shop with his brothers Bill and Jack (until the latter's death in 2010), and longtime business partner Travis Allred, known as the Brisco Brothers Body Shop.
+Jerry and Jack were inducted into the Chickasaw Nation Hall Of Fame in June 2016.
+On August 11, 2018, Brisco was inducted into the NWHOF Florida Chapter as "Outstanding American."